The beautiful Garretstown Beach is arguably one of the best beaches in Cork.

 Separated into two sections thanks to a rocky peninsula known as the Virgin Mary Headland, the sandy beach has some of the bluest of blue waters you could ever find.

 While a small town, Clonakilty greatly benefits from flocks of tourists every year.
 There is a wonderful secret spot for peace and quiet at Fernhill House & Gardens.
-The town has a few lovely wee pubs, great for a little tipple on a lovely day.
-There are also some local eateries that specialise in seafood and Irish cuisine worth checking out.

 4. Cork City